- Computers & Software»

 Amazon Tap Review

 I don't hate the product because it's not a horribly made item.
-There are several good things it does, but there are missing features that irk me.
+There are several good things it does, but there are issues that irk me.

-- The Amazon Tap is not an innovative device like the Amazon Echo.
+- The Amazon Tap is not quite the innovative device the Amazon Echo was.

 On the other hand they could've made the Echo portable or battery powered, so why didn't they?